Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 The typical workflow is: you clone (download) a remote repo to your machine, make changes locally, then push (upload) your changes back.
 Git keeps both copies in sync.

 Every change in Git goes through three stages — your Working Directory (where you edit files), the Staging Area (where you prepare a snapshot), and the Repository (where snapshots are permanently saved as "commits").
-Don't worry if this sounds abstract — you'll see each step in action throughout this guide.
+Here's how they relate:

 Part 1